j3-signalroom/apache_flink-kickstarter/.blog/get-your-jar-versions-right.md

 }
 ```

- Then make sure these JARs are installed in your Apache Flink's installation `<FLINK_HOME>/lib/` folder:
+ Then make sure these JARs are installed in your Apache Flink's installation `<FLINK_HOME>/lib/` Folder:

  > Replace `<FLINK_HOME>` with your Apache Flink installation home directory, e.g., `/opt/flink`.